Full-time: 4 years, Part-time: up to 8 years †

 We have designed the Foundation Year route specially for students with the ability to study Economics, but who don’t have the qualifications to embark on our honours degree directly.

-By starting with the Foundation Year, you’ll gain an invaluable introduction to economics and business, building your skills, knowledge and confidence so that you can complete the full BA (Hons) Economics for Business in four years.
+By starting with the Foundation Year, you’ll gain an invaluable introduction to economics and business, building your skills, knowledge and confidence so that you can complete the full BA (Hons) Economics in four years.

 From day one, you’ll enjoy all the benefits of being a University of Derby student and you won’t need to apply again to complete your full BA (Hons) degree.
 Once you pass the Foundation Year, you will be able to progress directly to stage one of the degree.